mabel-dev/opteryx/README.md

 #### Query Data on Local Disk

 In this example, we are querying and filtering a file directly.
+This example will not run as written because the file being queried does not exist.

 ~~~python
 import opteryx